-Groups based on speed and experience are run in rotating 15 minute sessions.
+Groups are based on speed and experience are run in rotating 15 minute sessions.
 The groups are flexible, so if you get quicker through the day, or if you get tired and slow down, you can move up or down a group.
-See an official in the Scrutineer Bay if you want to change.
+See a Track Official if you want to change.

 It is very important that you are in the correct group for your own safety and those around you.
 If you are found to be in the wrong group or riding in a dangerous manner, we will take appropriate action.